fictioncoach/fictioncoach.github.io/_posts/2018-06-03-the-long-walk.md

 ### The antagonist popping up in the key moments

-Just like we learn in the <a href="https://www.subscribepage.com/t0a3y5" target="_blank">Fiction Coach Masterclass</a>, **Stebbins pops up in those key moments** where a bad guy usually pops up in a story:
+Just like we learn in the <a>Fiction Coach Masterclass</a>, **Stebbins pops up in those key moments** where a bad guy usually pops up in a story:

   1. **Call to adventure:** [The first boy gets his ticket](#call-to-adventure)
   2. **Beginning of transformation:** [Stebbins foreshadows the relationship between Garraty and McVries by the end of the walk](#beginning-of-transformation)